Helsinki-NLP/mammoth/docs/source/modular_model.md

 Building a scalable modular Neural Machine Translation (mNMT) system involves considering various features to ensure flexibility, efficiency, and ease of expansion.
-MAMMOTH allows for flexible parameter sharing among modules.
-This includes sharing at different levels such as word embeddings, encoder states, or attention mechanisms.

 It implements efficient GPU allocation strategies to make the most of available hardware resources.
-This involves optimizing the distribution of model components across GPUs, minimizing data transfer between GPUs, and leveraging parallel processing capabilities for training and inference.
+This involves optimizing the distribution of model components across GPUs, minimizing data transfer between GPUs, and leveraging parallel processing capabilities for training.

 MAMMOTH offers component-level modularity for machine translation and flexibility in designing different sharing schemes for its modules.
 The toolkit focuses on architectures where modular components can be defined a priori and operate as separable units to enable flexible modular configuration.
-Each task definition must explicitly state the sequence of modules to be used for the encoders and decoders (or “sharing groups”).
+Each task definition must explicitly state the sequence of modules to be used for the encoders and decoders (or "sharing groups").

 ## Anatomy of Parameter Sharing